jima80525/markplates/README.md

 # MarkPlates

-> A templating utility for keeping code in Markdown documents in sync.
+> A templating utility for keeping code included in Markdown documents in sync with the original source.

 The problem I hope to solve is to simplify keeping external files up to date with markdown documents that contain them.
 This happens to me frequently when an editor makes a suggestion to an article that will modify the underlying code it is quoting.

 This is currently in the proof-of-concept stage.